 For most mothers, they are a little uncomfortable with the idea of their young daughters having a pelvic examination.
 There is no need to worry about this; as young girls (early teens) who are not sexual activity do not receive pelvic examinations except in cases where a preexisting medical condition calls for it.
 Usually, Doctor examine only the exterior part of your genitals (vulva).
 This is why it is important for doctors to speak with their patients in private; as most sexually active kids are liable to lie when in the presence of a parent.

 The height, weight, and blood pressure of the patient are also measured at the beginning of the physical examination.
 After this, the patient is usually asked to disrobe and given a hospital gown.
 The Doctor may examine breasts to check for lumps and then the exterior genital examination.
 Finally, the doctor takes the time to discuss birth control options, STIs preventative methods.
 Doctor also speak to your teen about their plans to become sexual active; if they are not already active.

-From Late Teen Onwards: The major difference between the examination stage of a young teen and an older woman is the genital examination phase.
-For an older woman, the pelvic examination is carried out.
-This is where speculum is used to hold your vaginal walls open for closer examination of the uterus, fallopian tubes, and cervix walls.
+The major difference between the examination stage of a young teen and an older woman is the genital examination phase.
+For an older woman, the pelvic examination is important.
+This is where the Doctor uses a speculum to hold your vaginal walls open for closer examination of the uterus, fallopian tubes, and cervix walls.
 A Pap smear might also be done depending on the age of the patient (21 years and above).
 For older women, the last stage of this also involves the rectovaginal examination.
-Here, the walls of the uterus, vagina, and rectum are examined for cancer3.
-You doctor does this by inserting one finger in your rectum and another in your vagina to examine the wall separating them and the strength of the muscles.
+Here, they examine the walls of the uterus, vagina, and rectum for cancer.
+Your doctor does this by inserting one finger in your rectum and another in your vagina to examine the wall separating them and the strength of the muscles.